 (knife, fork, spoon--essential if you plan to be doing a lot of "picnicking"),

 small flashlight ($5-$10), Paktowl ($10-$15) or an Aquis towel

 for ($25-$35), micro umbrella ($15-$20) or rain poncho/jacket ($5-$25), etc. See my

 "Packing" page for more info.

-- International Student, Youth, or Teacher Identity Card and/or valid
+- ISIC Student, Youth, or Teacher Identity Card and/or valid

 student ID card

 - Travel in and around Europe using either